Access the Airflow web interface

 • You must have a role that can view Cloud Composer environments.
 For more information, see Access control.

-• During the environment creation, Cloud Composer configures the URL for the web server that runs the Airflow web interface.
+• During the environment creation, Cloud Composer configures the URL for the web server that runs the Airflow UI.
 The URL is non-customizable.

-• Cloud Composer 2 supports the Airflow UI Access Control (Airflow Role-Based Access Control) feature for the Airflow web interface.
+• Cloud Composer 3 supports the Airflow UI Access Control (Airflow Role-Based Access Control) feature for the Airflow UI.

 • If the API Controls > Unconfigured third-party apps > Don't allow users to access any third-party apps option is enabled in Google Workspace and the Apache Airflow in Cloud Composer app is not explicitly allowed, then users are not able to access the Airflow UI unless they explicitly allow the application.
 To allow access, perform steps provided in Allow access to Airflow UI in Google Workspace.

-The Airflow web server runs as a workload in your environment's cluster.
-The web server is deployed to the composer.googleusercontent.com domain and provides access to the Airflow web interface.
+In Cloud Composer 3, the Airflow web server runs in the tenant project of your environment.
+The web server is deployed to the composer.googleusercontent.com domain and provides access to the Airflow UI.

-Cloud Composer 2 provides access to the interface based on user identities and IAM policy bindings defined for users.
-Compared to Cloud Composer 1, Cloud Composer 2 uses a different mechanism that does not rely on Identity-Aware Proxy.
+Cloud Composer 3 provides access to the interface based on user identities and IAM policy bindings defined for users.

-Accessing the web interface from the Google Cloud console
+Access the Airflow UI from the Google Cloud console

-To access the Airflow web interface from the Google Cloud console:
+To access the Airflow UI from the Google Cloud console:

 1. In the Google Cloud console, go to the Environments page.